Skip to content

 OcaFloat32, OcaFloat64#

-Encodes and decoded into the corresponding floating point types float and double.
-When decoding values they are validated using the macro AES70_IS_VALID_FLOAT(x) which by default will not allow NaN.
+These encode and decode into the corresponding floating point types float and double.
+When decoding values, they are validated using the macro AES70_IS_VALID_FLOAT(x), which by default will not allow NaN.

 OcaString#